Patient Stories

 Finally, A Diagnosis

 This gave me a new purpose.
-I was determined to not let my pain control me and used daily positive affirmations to get me started each day.
+I was determined to not let my pain control me, and I used daily positive affirmations to get me started each day.
 This was a struggle at first, and I did sometimes still go into a funk.
 I decided, however, to obtain post-graduate certification in Cognitive Behavioral Therapy (CBT) as there was ample research demonstrating its effectiveness in treating chronic pain.

 I refused to give-up, and as I persevered through my journey, I began to experience improvement in that I am no longer bed-bound (except for flares).
 When I do have a tough day or flare-up, people may not see or hear from me much.
 I try to relax in bed, and I do “pay a price” for pushing myself too hard.
 But if you asked me in the beginning, eight years ago, I never would have thought it would be possible to get where I am today.